 Step 5: Groups

 Volunteer groups of five or more should designate a leader to serve as their primary contact.
-Our Director of Volunteer Services, Carlos Beron, will give the group leader all the necessary information for their volunteer experience.
+Our Volunteer Services Director, Carlos Beron, will give the group leader all the necessary information for their volunteer experience.
 Please view below for more information.